ethantjackson/human-task-manager/README.md

 * "u" and "z" can be used to undo and redo actions, respectively:

 > ![image](https://user-images.githubusercontent.com/71403787/110260540-8d0e1e00-7f61-11eb-8b1f-0bc7f8b5dd01.png) ![image](https://user-images.githubusercontent.com/71403787/110260551-98614980-7f61-11eb-96b2-933843721b1e.png)
+>
 > (The above images follow the remove action in the previos step)

-* "l" allows nwe users to login.
+* "l" allows new users to login.
 As shown, user data is saved for future logins:

 > ![image](https://user-images.githubusercontent.com/71403787/110260693-1de4f980-7f62-11eb-880f-52b03f0bd461.png)

-* press "q" to quit the application (user data is saved automatically for future use):
+* press "q" to quit the application (user data is saved automatically for future use, and can be saved anytime with "s"):

 > ![image](https://user-images.githubusercontent.com/71403787/110260726-3e14b880-7f62-11eb-83a3-7c9b8d9ccf9e.png)